SAFTI Military Institute: History

 Although the SAFTI Military Institute is an amalgamated institution, it draws much of its heritage from the original Singapore Armed Forces Training Institute (SAFTI), which was officially opened on 14 February 1966 at Pasir Laba Camp.

 On 14 November 1987, Second Minister for Defence Lee Hsien Loong announced that a new SAFTI Military Institute would be built on a 50 ha plot of land in Jurong West.
 Construction started in June 1988 and ended by February 1991.
 The SAFTI Military Institute housed the Officer Cadet School, School of Advanced Training for Officers, and the Singapore Command and Staff College.
 The original SAFTI name is preserved in the new name of the institute, as well as in the name of the bridge connecting Pasir Laba Camp to the SAFTI Military Institute.

 The SAFTI Military Institute was originally intended to be open to the general public.
 Prior to the September 11 attacks in 2001, civilians did not require passes and did not have to undergo security checks before entering the campus.
 Only the offices and living quarters had restricted access.
-Since then, however, the SAFTI Military Institute has imposed access restrictions like all other military bases in Singapore, and security checks are mandatory for all visitors.
-No unauthorised photography and filming are allowed within the campus, and camera phones are not allowed in areas designated as Red Zones.
+Since then, however, like all other military bases in Singapore, the SAFTI Military Institute also enforces access restrictions such as mandatory security checks for all visitors and a ban on camera phones in areas designated as Red Zones.
+Unauthorised photography and filming are also strictly prohibited within the campus.

 Architecture

 There is much symbolism in the SAFTI Military Institute campus, which sits on a hill.
 The Officer Cadet School was described by its architect as being shaped like a cradle, from which officers are born.
 Besides, the locations of the schools within the campus symbolise the stages of an officer's career.
 The Officer Cadet School is on the lower reaches of the hill, the SAF Advanced Schools are located midway along the hill, while the Goh Keng Swee Command and Staff College is at the top.

 A prominent feature is the Tower, approximately 60 m tall and visible from many parts of western Singapore.
-It has three sides representing the three branches of the SAF.
+It has three sides with a stairway connecting within, representing the four branches of the SAF.
 It is served by a lift and a 265-step stairway which symbolically represents the number of days a cadet takes to become an officer.

 The parade square measures 120 m by 170 m and the viewing stands can accommodate up to 5,000 people.

 Organisation

 The SAFTI Military Institute is headed by a Commandant, who usually holds the rank of Brigadier-General or Rear-Admiral.
-The institute has five schools: the Goh Keng Swee Command and Staff College, three SAF Advanced Schools for the Army, Navy and Air Force, and the Officer Cadet School (OCS).
+The institute has five schools: the Goh Keng Swee Command and Staff College, three SAF Advanced Schools for the Army, Navy, Digital and Intelligence Service and Air Force, and the Officer Cadet School (OCS).